Kir-Antipov/smart-recipes/README.md

 ### `is_adventure`

-Doesn't require arguments, returns true if the default gamemode is adventure.
+Doesn't require arguments, returns `true` if the default gamemode is Adventure.

 ```jsonc
 "smart_recipes:conditions": {